 Sometimes I believe that God or the spirits are leading and supporting me.
 If I am not thirsty, why force it?
 I think everyone has his or her own fasting path/journey.
 As long as I feel well and can make it through a hectic day in the city and at work, that’s success.

 Every ailment mentioned above is now completely gone!
 Except for a little remaining psoriasis below the knee, which is what keeps me fasting another week to 40 days.
 The most astonishing thing is that the first week I fasted, my period returned after five months.
-Sara said that “fasting makes one more youthful”.
+This website said that “fasting makes one more youthful”.
 I was skeptical, thinking it was a fluke.
 But, exactly 28-days later it came back again just as always.

 I don’t want to list every miracle, but like I said, everything mentioned above is gone, except a little psoriasis.
 I feel so in-sync and at peace with the world around me.
 It’s Springtime here in NYC and the cherry blossoms are at full bloom.
 I’ve also lost a good amount of excess weight/inflammation.
 I don’t weigh myself; I think it’s the part of me that wants to prove it’s so much more than about weight loss, but it’s a great side benefit!
 My wardrobe is now loose on me.